SenseTime’s AI generates realistic deepfake videos

 Deepfakes — media that takes a person in an existing image, audio recording, or video and replaces them with someone else’s likeness — are becoming increasingly convincing.
 In late 2019, researchers at Seoul-based Hyperconnect developed a tool (MarioNETte) that could manipulate the facial features of a historical figure, a politician, or a CEO using nothing but a webcam and still images.
 More recently, a team hailing from Hong Kong-based tech giant SenseTIme, Nanyang Technological University, and the Chinese Academy of Sciences’ Institute of Automation proposed a method of editing target portrait footage by taking sequences of audio to synthesize photo-realistic videos.
-As apposed to MarioNETte, SenseTime’s technique is dynamic, meaning it’s able to better handle media it hasn’t before encountered.
+As opposed to MarioNETte, SenseTime’s technique is dynamic, meaning it’s able to better handle media it hasn’t before encountered.
 And the results are impressive, albeit worrisome in light of recent developments involving deepfakes.

 The coauthors of the study describing the work note that the task of “many-to-many” audio-to-video translation — that is, translation that doesn’t assume a single identity of source video and the target video — is challenging.
-Typically only a scarce number of videos are available to train an AI system, and any method has to cope with large audio-video variations among subjects and the absence of knowledge about scene geometry, materials, lighting, and dynamics,
+Typically only a scarce number of videos are available to train an AI system, and any method has to cope with large audio-video variations among subjects and the absence of knowledge about scene geometry, materials, lighting, and dynamics.

 To overcome these challenges, the team’s approach uses the expression parameter space, or the values relating to facial features set before training begins, as the target space for audio-to-video mapping.
 They say that this helps the system to learn mapping more effectively than would full pixels, since expressions are more relevant semantically to the audio source and manipulable by generating parameters through machine learning algorithms.

-In the researchers’ framework, generated expression parameters — combined with geometry and pose parameters of the target person — inform the reconstruction of a three-dimensional face mesh with the same identity and head pose of the target but with lip movements that match source audio phonemes (perceptually distinct units of sound).
+In the researchers’ framework, generated expression parameters — combined with geometry and pose parameters of the target person — inform the reconstruction of a three-dimensional face mesh with the same identity and head pose as the target but with lip movements that match source audio phonemes (perceptually distinct units of sound).
 A specialized component keeps audio-to-expression translation agnostic to the identity of the source audio, making the translation robust against variations in the voices of different people and source audio.
-And the system extracts features — landmarks — from the person’s mouth region to ensure each movement is precisely mapped, first by representing them as heatmaps and then by combining the heatmaps with frames in the source video and taking as input the heatmaps and frames to complete a mouth region.
+And the system extracts features — landmarks — from the person’s mouth region to ensure each movement is precisely mapped, first by representing them as heatmaps and then by combining the heatmaps with frames in the source video, taking as input the heatmaps and frames to complete a mouth region.

 The researchers say that in a study that tasked 100 volunteers with evaluating the realism of 168 video clips, half of which were synthesized by the system, synthesized videos were labeled as “real” 55% of the time compared with 70.1% of the time for the ground truth.
 They attribute this to their system’s superior ability to capture teeth and face texture details, as well as features like mouth corners and nasolabial folds (the indentation lines on either side of the mouth that extend from the edge of the nose to the mouth’s outer corners).